SINGULARITY ALERT: Bragar Eagel & Squire, P.C. is Investigating Singularity Future Technology Ltd. on Behalf of Singularity Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Singularity Future Technology Ltd. (“Singularity” or the “Company”) (NASDAQ: SGLY) on behalf of Singularity stockholders.
+NEW YORK, May 10, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Singularity Future Technology Ltd. (“Singularity” or the “Company”) ( SGLY) on behalf of Singularity stockholders.
 Our investigation concerns whether Singularity has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.